The method of taming offered and the opinions stated here are those of the original poster only.

 Most people have a hard time clearing out a closet for this use or don't even have a big closet like the one I have.
 So I suggested they try something like a fort with a sheet over a table or a tent.
 I bought a tent at walmart for $22 and it works perfectly.
 It is also easy to fold up and get out of the way.

 This is also a really great way to work with several budgies at the same time.
-You can see Johnny here on my head with the other budgies with me.
-Some of them are completely untame but they will feel more comfortable with me when they see the tame ones interacting with me.
-These pictures were taken inside of my tent.
+When a budgie is not tame it will feel more comfortable with a person when it sees the tame budgies interacting with the individual.
 Sometimes I just put them in the tent to hang out together without me.
 They can fly around without getting hurt and it gives them good social time with each other.

 When they will be totally relaxed with you in the appropriate taming space, then you can bring them out in your bedroom, etc and do the same in a big open space.
 When you and your budgie are ready for this, you will be able to have him out in regular areas of the home and he will be totally okay with you picking him up if he flies off.
 You can then teach him where is appropriate for him to fly, and he will naturally fly back to you without any problems.
 I can explain this in more detail but for now I have spent a lot of time talking about how you get to this point.